apache/flink/docs/dev/table/connectors/index.md

 ### Primary Key

-Primary key constraints tell that a column or a set of columns of a table are unique and they do not contain null.
-Primary key therefore uniquely identify a row in a table.
+Primary key constraints tell that a column or a set of columns of a table are unique and they do not contain nulls.
+Primary key uniquely identify a row in a table.

 The primary key of a source table is a metadata information for optimization.
 The primary key of a sink table is usually used by the sink implementation for upserting.